Discover/BibleHub API

 About the BibleHub API

-get_hebrew_lexicon and get_greek_lexicon each accept a Strong's number and return a consistent set of fields: original_word in the source script, transliteration, pronunciation, part_of_speech, word_origin, lexical_summary, and a definitions object that may include both nas (New American Standard) and strongs_exhaustive definition text.
-Hebrew entries include data drawn from the Brown-Driver-Briggs lexicon; Greek entries include Thayer's Greek Lexicon material.
-Both endpoints also return a concordance array of {reference, text} pairs showing real verse occurrences of the word.
+get_hebrew_lexicon and get_greek_lexicon each accept a Strong's number and return the original-script word, transliteration, pronunciation, part of speech, etymology (word_origin), a lexical_summary, and definitions from up to two sources: nas (NAS Exhaustive Concordance) and strongs_exhaustive.
+Hebrew entries include Brown-Driver-Briggs data; Greek entries include Thayer's Greek Lexicon.
+Both endpoints also return a concordance array of {reference, text} objects showing real biblical usages.
+Hebrew numbers run roughly 1–8674; Greek numbers run roughly 1–5624.

-get_interlinear_verse takes book, chapter, and verse as inputs and returns a words array where each element carries strongs_number, word (original script), transliteration, english, and morphology.
-The language field in the response is 'hebrew' for Old Testament books and 'greek' for New Testament books, so a single endpoint covers the full canon.
-Books with spaces in their names use underscore notation in the book parameter (e.g., 1_Samuel).
+get_interlinear_verse takes a book, chapter, and verse and returns a words array where each element carries strongs_number, word (original script), transliteration, english (gloss), and morphology (grammatical code).
+The language field is 'hebrew' for Old Testament books and 'greek' for New Testament books.
+Full kjv_text and asv_text strings are returned alongside the word-level data.

 Reliability & maintenanceVerified